Mathematics (MATH)

 Pre-requisites: MATH 141 or equivalent.

-This course includes an in depth treatment of trigonometric and inverse trigonometric functions, identities, complex numbers, sequences, series, conic sections and mathematical induction.
-Polar coordinates, parametric equations and vectors are introduced.
-Problem solving, use of graphing tools, and quantitative and abstract reasoning are emphasized throughout the course.
+Includes an in depth treatment of trigonometric and inverse trigonometric functions, identities, complex numbers, sequences, series, conic sections, and mathematical induction.
+Polar coordinates, parametric equations, and vectors are introduced.
+Problem solving, use of graphing tools, and quantitative and abstract reasoning are emphasized.

 MATH 161.
 CALCULUS I. 5 Credits.